 Approximately fifty percent of the plant species found in our territory are endemic, which translates into approximately fifteen thousand species that, if they disappeared in Mexico, would disappear from the planet.
 Reptiles and amphibians have a proportion of endemic species of 57 and 65%, respectively, and mammals (land and marine) of 32%.

 However, there is not much information about the genetic diversity we have; the number of species studied is very small.
 Likewise, given the large territorial extension of our country, it is not surprising that many of the species present considerable genetic variability, although some have been detected to have very low variability and require special care.

-A collaboration of Moisés Rivera Apodaca, Ecologist of the Regional Development Coordination of the Food and Development Research Center
+By Moisés Rivera Apodaca, Ecologist of the Regional Development Coordination of the Food and Development Research Center